Programme

 Keynote Speakers

-Confirmed keynote speakers: They all utilize stem cells to investigate neurosciece, from development to neurodegeneration and beyond.
+Infos about our keynote speakers: They all utilize stem cells to investigate neurosciece, from development to neurodegeneration and beyond.